wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 CloudFormation templates.
 AWS developed [JSii][JSii], a technology to expose the TypeScript CDK modules to other popular programming languages such as Python, Go and Java to attract developers from all these communities.
-But, instead of the programming languages, I suggest to study the CDK's programming model to generate CloudFormation templates.
+But, instead of the programming languages, I suggest studying the CDK's programming model to generate CloudFormation templates.

 ## Constructs

 The [Construct library][Constructs] forms the core of the CDK.
-The library has no dependencies and it defines the `Construct` interface modeling a piece of system state.
+The library has no dependencies, and it defines the `Construct` interface modeling a piece of system state.
 A construct may contain other constructs, forming a tree representing the infrastructure blueprint.